 by Usha Alexander

 [This is the ninth in a series of essays, On Climate Truth and Fiction, in which I raise questions about environmental distress, the human experience, and storytelling.
-The previous part is here.]
+All the articles in this series can be read here.]

 —Change.
 Resilience.
 Where do we start?
 I’ve got no idea.
 What happens after this?
 Listen!
 The answer is here!—